 What went wrong?
-What happened to the ideal of leaving behind a better world for future generations?
+What happened to the idea of leaving behind a better world for future generations?
 When did we decide to make hedonism foreign policy?

 Twenty-somethings call it “life before work”.
 The phrase’s negative connotation not only exposes a deep lack of purpose among young Westerners, but also a wholesale rejection of Western society.
 The pride earlier generations once took in carrying the responsibilities to keep their economies afloat simply no longer balances out the social cost of a sixty-hour-or-more workweek.

 Had the millennial generation possessed their grandparents’ economic opportunities, perhaps these party armies could have ended many of the world’s humanitarian crises.
-They could applied their wealth to preventing the refugee crisis from having happened in the first place.
-Why can’t droves of party goers make a stop in Aleppo to do the right thing and end human suffering?
+They could apply their wealth to preventing the refugee crisis from having happened in the first place.
+Why can’t droves of party-goers make a stop in Aleppo to do the right thing and end human suffering?

 The purposelessness the youngest Western generations experience poses a problem the world cannot afford to ignore.
 A lack of meaning in one’s personal life may cause a depression, but a broad sense of meaninglessness afflicting an entire generation of wealthy people spells catastrophe.